Advent Resources feed your faith

 One, simple word – isn’t it a great way to pause and think about the true meaning of Advent and Christmas?

-The 2016 Advent Devotional Calendar designed by Thomas Mousin and Merry Watters and published on their website is a simple calendar that suggests a scripture reading and devotion for each day of Advent.
+The 2017 Advent Devotional Calendar designed by Thomas Mousin and Merry Watters and published on their website is a simple calendar that suggests a scripture reading and activity for each day of Advent.
 It’s easy to print and use at home.
 View & print this one-page calendar.

 Praying in Color offers adults and children a way to mark the day-by-day journey to Christmas by daily praying & drawing with a calendar template.
 The author says, “When I draw, color, and doodle my own Advent calendar, I feel like I’m building something rather than tearing it apart.
 It is a countup to Christmas, not a countdown.
 At the end of the 20-some days, the finished Advent calendar is a colorful reminder of what was in my head and on my heart.
 It is a record of my spiritual journey through Advent.”
 Various calendar templates are offered, along with suggestions for ways to pray with doodling.
-View and download Praying in Color Advent Calendars here and view and download other praying in color resources here.
+View and download Praying in Color Advent Calendars here along with other resources they offer.

 Not quite sure what Advent is?
 Struggling to explain it?